Colorado EBT Customer Service: How to Get Help & Common Issues

 SHARE

-Dealing with your EBT benefits in Colorado shouldn't be a source of frustration.
-Whether you're an existing recipient needing to replace a lost card or reset a PIN, or you're new to the program with questions about applying, this guide provides direct instructions for contacting Colorado's EBT customer service and resolving common issues efficiently.
+Dealing with your EBT benefits in Colorado doesn't have to be a complicated process.
+Whether you're a current recipient needing to replace a lost card or reset your PIN, or you're new to the program with questions about applying, this guide details how to reach EBT customer service in Colorado and solve problems efficiently.

 How to Contact EBT Customer Service in Colorado

-• Email: Colorado does not provide a public email address for EBT customer service inquiries.
-For all assistance, you should call the main phone number listed above.
+• Email: No public email address is provided for EBT customer service in Colorado.
+For all assistance, you are directed to call the main phone number instead.

-• Mail: The Food & Energy Assistance Division can be reached by mail at its official office address: Colorado Department of Human Services, Office of Economic Security – Food & Energy Assistance Division, 1575 Sherman Street, 3rd Floor, Denver, CO 80203-1714.
+• Mail: For formal correspondence or to send required documents, you can write to the department at Colorado Department of Human Services, Office of Economic Security – Food & Energy Assistance Division, 1575 Sherman Street, 3rd Floor, Denver, CO 80203-1714.

 Multi-Lingual Support